Nazeerahmad1996/payment-solution/README.md

     PORT = 3000

-# Install all the packages
+Install all the packages
 2. npm i

-# This will run the server
+This will run the server
 3. npm start

-# This command will run the test cases.
-There are 4 test casees.
+This command will run the test cases.
+There are 4 test cases.

      The result will be like:
      Test Suites: 1 passed, 1 total
      Tests:       4 passed, 4 total